ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ### Parse passes

 Before parsing, all routes are marked as UNPARSED.
-Following parsing all routes must be either TRUE, FALSE of UNTRAVERSABLE.
+Following parsing all routes must be either TRUE, FALSE or UNTRAVERSABLE.

 The parsing code will always make a parse pass along any route it encounters regardless of whether all inbound routes to its source step have been completely parsed.
 This processing leads to a distinction between a route having been subject to a parse pass and a route being completely parsed.

 A route is only available to be completely parsed when all inbound routes to the source step of that route have been completely parsed.

 AND steps, OR steps and SUM steps have two inbound routes: both are required to be completely parsed before the outbound route can be completely parsed.

 Multiple parse passes are required in order to completely parse a route whose source is an AND step, an OR step or an EQUALS step.

 ## Visualising a work package